 - They want to know, go, do, buy and act now.

 - They want the experience to be fast and frictionless.

 The ability to get things done in the moment is driving consumer expectations even higher than they ever were before.
 Because of this, people are leaving things to the last minute and making more on-the-spot decisions.
 Not just impromptu decisions, but emergency decisions too – and searches are providing the answers.

-Once the business and marketer understand the consumer, they can effectively use their Google My Business (GMB) listing to reach them.
+Once the business and marketer understand the consumer, they can effectively use their Google Business Profile (formerly Google My Business) listing to reach them.